Data protection and the GDPR

 Dynamics 365 can keep a record of all database changes, who made them, and when.
 You can use this to show when GDPR consent was changed for each contact and by whom.
 The auditing system is usually disabled by default, so you'll need to set it up if you want to use it log your GDPR consent changes (and other information).
 When setting up the system, you'll be able to choose which types of events you want to audit on which type of records.

-You can access the auditing features by opening the Dynamics 365 - custom application and then going to Settings > System > Auditing to open the Audit page.
+- Navigate to Settings > System > Auditing to open the Audit page.
 From there, you can access the auditing settings and review the audit record.

 This feature is part of the standard functionality of Dynamics 365.
 For information about how auditing works, how to set it up, and how to review the log, see Audit data and user activity for security and compliance.